dpk38/PathFinder/README.md

 Machine Learning based Evolutionary Algorithmic Path Finder

-Used Genetic Algorithms to simulate the Biological Phenomenon of Natural Selection, Mutation, Crossover.
-A set of rockets from an initial random population learn to find their way to a target over many generations, learning from their previous experiences.
-The track has multiple obstacles that the rockets have to avoid in order to reach the target.
-After each generation, rockets with the best fitness are chosen and added to mating pool.
+Implemented Genetic Algorithm to design a path finder system.
+This was expressed in the form of a group of rockets that are navigating through a system of obstacles to reach a target.
+The target is chosen by the user with a mouse click.
+The rockets initially move in random directions and fail to reach the target.
+We now implement the Selection process of the Genetic Algorithms to select the best performing individuals by evaluvating their fitness function.
+From the selected rockets, we crossover to create a new population.
+From them, we choose a few rockets randomly and mutate their vectors.
+This prevents them from stalling in a local minima.
+The rockets of the new population traverse the course again and the process is repeated.
-Over multiple generations, the rockets eventually "learn" to avoid the obstacles and reach the target.
+Over a couple of generations, the rockets finally reach the target as required.
-Fitness is calculated as the measure of how close a rocket reached to the target.
-Mutation is introduced to avoid getting stuck at a local maxima.
 Technology Stack: Front End: HTML, CSS Back End: JavaScript

 The attached ppt describes the same in detail.